bharvey125/SeniorAppliedScientist_assement/README.md

-# Competition 42039 - Assessment Invitation - Senior Applied Scientist, Data Science Program
+# Competition 42039 - Assessment - Senior Applied Scientist, Data Science Program
 Author: Brett Harvey
 Description: This repo contains the repository and the requested write-up for the skill assessment for the above competition.
 The write up for supplied questions is given below.
 There will be links supplied to supporting material.